Chinese character sounds: Polyphonic monosemous characters

 Mandarin uses Beijing pronunciation as the standard, and there are some words with variant sounds (异讀詞) in Beijing pronunciation.
 For example, some people pronounce "波浪" (waves) bōlàng, while others pronounce it pōlàng.
 In order to facilitate language teaching and application, each word with different pronunciations needs to be determined a standard Mandarin pronunciation through phonetic review.

 In December 1985, the National Language Commission, the Education Commission and the Ministry of Radio and Television announced the "Table of Mandarin Words with Variant Pronunciation" (普通话异读词审音表), stipulating that "from the date of publication of the standard, departments of culture, education, publishing, broadcasting and other departments across the country, when come across Mandarin words with variant pronunciations, should follow the readings of this table."

 This table reviews mainly words with different pronunciations in Mandarin and characters that are "morphemes" with different pronunciations (839 items in total).

 The words “統讀” (uniform reading) marked after a character (586 such characters altogether, accounting for 69%) indicates that the character can only be read in this one sound no matter in which word it is used (soft reading is not subject to this restriction).
 For example, character 阀（閥） is marked with "fá, uniform reading", and means the character is read fá in any word.
 If "uniform reading" is not noted after a character, it means that the character has several pronunciations.
 This table only examines the pronunciations of words with different pronunciations.

 Some characters have two readings of Wen and Bai, and in this table are annotated with "文" (Wen, classic reading) and "语" (Yu, oral reading).

 In Taiwan, there is a similar official standard for Mandarin words with variant pronunciations, where pronunciations are expressed in Phonetic Symbols (Bopomofo) instead of Pinyin.

 Polyphonic polysemous characters

 A polyphonic polysemous character (多音多義字) has two or more pronunciations, and different pronunciations represent different meanings.
-For example: "長 (长)" is pronounced cháng (meaning "long") or zhǎng (grow).
+For example: 長 (长) is pronounced cháng (meaning "long") or zhǎng (grow).
 The simplified Chinese character "脏" is pronounced zāng (髒, dirty) or zàng (臟, internal organs).
 The pronunciations of polyphonic polysemous characters are determined by their meanings in the text.

 According to statistics, Xinhua Dictionary (1971) has 734 polyphonic polysemous characters, accounting for 10% of the total number of characters.
 Cihai (辭海, 1979) has 2641 polyphonic polysemous characters, accounting for 22% in the dictionary.
-Among them, 2112 characters have two sounds, 422 have three sounds, 81 have four sounds, 18 have five sounds, 7 have six sounds, and 1 has eight sounds. (i.e., character “那”).
+Among them, 2112 characters have two sounds, 422 have three sounds, 81 have four sounds, 18 have five sounds, 7 have six sounds, and 1 has eight sounds (i.e. 那).

 In dictionaries, each pronunciation of a polyphonic polysemous character is called a phonetic item (音項，音项).